-The University will shortly begin a £24m redevelopment of the Craiglockhart Campus, over the next two years to provide substantial new teaching accommodation.
+The University will continue with the redevelopment of the Craiglockhart Campus, over the next year to provide substantial new teaching accommodation.
+The University has negotiated a loan of up to £15.5m with the Clydesdale Bank, in connection with this redevelopment project.

-University systems have again been reviewed, and following the successful implementation of a new student records system, a new personnel and payroll package will soon go live.
+University systems have again been reviewed, and following the implementation of a new personnel and payroll package, work has now begun to replace the accounting system over the next two years.